Kadaikutty Singam

 Kadaikutty Singam is a 2018 Indian Tamil-language action comedy drama film written and directed by Pandiraj and produced by Suriya on his studio 2D Entertainment.
 The film features an ensemble cast of Karthi, Sayyeshaa, Sathyaraj, Soori, Bhanupriya, Viji Chandrasekhar, Arthana Binu and Priya Bhavani Shankar.
-The film's music was composed by D. Imman and the cinematographer was by Velraj.
-The film was released on 13 July 2018 to Positive reviews.
+The film's music was composed by D. Imman and the cinematographer was by R. Velraj.
+The film was released on 13 July 2018.
+It won three Tamil Nadu State Film Awards: Best Film (Second Prize), Best Supporting Actress (Viji) and Best Cinematographer (Velraj).

 Plot

 Perunazhi Gunasingam is a modern-day wealthy farmer who lives happily with his family and his father, Ranasingam.

 Thirty years ago, Ranasingam always wanted a son but kept getting daughters.
 After four daughters with his first wife, Vanavan Madevi, Ranasingam sought a new bride to beget a son.
 Afraid of losing her status to a stranger, Vanavan arranged a marriage between Ranasingam and her younger sister, Panchavan Madhevi.
 Five months after Panchavan became pregnant, Ranasingam's eldest daughter, Mangamma Rani, became pregnant out of wedlock, and Ranasingam's family arranged her marriage to her boyfriend, Thamarai Manala Sendayar.
 With both the stepdaughter and stepmother pregnant, the odds went against Ranasingam as Panchavan gave birth to a girl while his elder daughter had a boy.
 Ranasingam was heartbroken and stopped worrying about a boy child.

 8 years later, Vanavan became accidentally pregnant and finally gave birth to a boy named Gunasingam.
 Now Gunasingam is a 27-year-old, 10th graduate, and a contented and happy farmer who practices natural farming and lives peacefully.
 His concerns are: